 What is Botox?

-Botox treatment involves injections of one of the forms of botulinum toxin, which is a protein produced by the bacterium Clostridium botulinum and species related to it.
+Botox treatment for Migraine involves injections of one of the forms of botulinum toxin, which is a protein produced by the bacterium Clostridium botulinum and species related to it.
 In turn, this toxin blocks signal transmission from nerves to muscles, resulting in muscle relaxation.

 How is a Botox injection Performed?

 A Botox® injection is done in the office and takes the same amount of time as a regular medical visit.
 For migraine treatment, the doctor will administer 31 Botox® injections in 7 targeted areas of the head and neck muscles, including the nose, nose bridge, forehead, temples, the back of the head, as well as the neck and upper back.
 These locations are chosen to target the nerves which cause headache pain.
 In turn, Botox® enters the nerves and blocks pain signals from activation.